jakobhuerner/jakobhuerner.github.io/_posts/2022-10-16-water_drops_ginkgo.md

 ![Water drops Ginkgo - close-up](../images/20221016/water_drops_ginkgo-9.jpg)

-Picture taken with the Sony A7C and the FE 1.8/85mm with 16mm (partly +10mm) extension tubes.
+Picture taken with the Sony A7C and the Sony FE 1.8/85mm with 16mm (partly +10mm) extension tubes.